scientific programme

 Level: Basic.
 Maximum number of places: 25

-Flow cytometry plays a critical role in modern clinical diagnostics, particularly in hematology, immunology, and minimal residual disease assessment.
+Flow cytometry plays a critical role in modern clinical diagnostics, particularly in hematology and immunology.
 In an accredited diagnostic setting, technical precision, documentation, and standardization are directly linked to patient safety and clinical decision-making.

-This four-hour pre-congress course provides a focused and practical overview of Good Laboratory Practices (GLP) tailored specifically to clinical diagnostic laboratories.
-Participants will review key aspects of the pre-analytical, analytical, and post-analytical phases, with emphasis on sample processing, biosafety, instrument standardization, internal and external quality control, competence of personnel, and assay validation.
+This pre-congress course provides a focused and practical overview of Good Laboratory Practices (GLP) tailored specifically to clinical diagnostic laboratories.
+Participants will review key aspects of the pre-analytical and analytical phases, with emphasis on sample processing, biosafety, instrument standardization, internal and external quality control, reagent management, competence of personnel, acquisition, troubleshooting during acquisition, compensation errors, and data management.

 Also gating strategies and structured reporting will be part of the course, with hands on data analysis.